 I have to admit that I also carried a small sampling of scallop shells home, hoping to make earrings for my friends.
 The abundance of these shells on the beach is immeasurable.
 Drinking in the fresh Atlantic Sea air brought me right back to summers in my youth at Kouchibouguac, New Brunswick.
 Tracing a collage of sandprints on the beach with my tai chi remains a favourite privilege and joy.

+Steve Hilton, the incoming President of NCECA was our fearless and incredibly helpful leader, and Yesha Panchal, Grace Han, Alex Ferrente, and Stephanie Lanter were part of our talented group.
 We had an outing to Long Point – bouncing along the beach in the back of a pick up truck, and tumbling out to explore the dunes that bourgeoned with wild rose and fluffy baby sea gulls.
 The ocean was azure blue and ice cold, but the seals were just as curious about us as we were of them, and they frolicked nearby, peering at us as if we were the main attraction.
 The excursion ended in an unexpected team building experience when we took the interior road back, and got seriously stuck in the sand.
 After digging ourselves and pushing and grunting for a while, uner the relentless hot sun – we sent two parties out in two different directions in search of help.
 Mitch and I eventually flagged down a friendly ranger who saved the day.